 No matter where you are or what you are planning to do during this special season, please make time to drink some tea and feel the benefits.
 I drink to you and yours.

 Cheers and all the best to everyone.

-Our collection of teas celebrating the crown jewels of Sarasota is now complete.
+We completed our collection of teas celebrating the crown jewels of Sarasota.
 Check out our Celebrating Sarasota Collection of Teas.
-The line up includes Selby Select, Mable’s Rose Rooibos Tea, Mote Beach Tea and Van Wezel Anniversa-Tea. >> We have since replaced the Mote with Siesta Tea.
+The line up includes Selby Select, Mable’s Rose Rooibos Tea, Mote Beach Tea, and Van Wezel Anniversa-Tea. >> We have since replaced the Mote with Siesta Tea.

-Mote Beach Tea – an exotic mix of fruits and herbs including rosehips, apple, hibiscus, pineapple and coconut for a tropical infusion.
+Mote Beach Tea – an exotic mix of fruits and herbs including rosehips, apple, hibiscus, pineapple, and coconut for a tropical infusion.
 Created in honor of the research conducted at the Mote Marine Laboratory.
-“Mote Beach Tea, so delicious you’ll be jumping with our dolphins”
+“Mote Beach Tea, so delicious you’ll be jumping with our dolphins.”

 Van Wezel Anniversa-Tea – a rooibos with red and black currants for an amethyst inspired brew.
 This season marks the 40th year of fabulous performances at the Van Wezel Performing Arts Hall, our gem by the bay.
-“Van Wezel Anniversa-Tea is one hot act that’s also great iced”
+“Van Wezel Anniversa-Tea is one hot act that’s also great iced.”

-At Local Tea Company, our motto is Sip Locally and we are committed to three core principles; promoting local businesses, protecting local environments and celebrating local treasures.
-Visit Local Coffee + Tea at Siesta Key Village, Selby Gardens and every Saturday at the Downtown Farmer’s Market in Sarasota.
+At Local Tea Company, our motto is ‘Sip Locally.’
+We are committed to three core principles; promoting local businesses, protecting local environments, and celebrating local treasures.
+In conclusion, visit Local Coffee + Tea at Siesta Key Village, Selby Gardens, and every Saturday at the Downtown Farmer’s Market in Sarasota.